bitmotte/ULTRAReplay/README.md

   There are no released builds yet. . . you must build yourself.

   See build instructions to know how,then come back to see how to run the mod.

+  If you use the build script, no need to go back : - ]

+  ⠀
+  ⠀
+  ⠀

-  . . .If you have built the project, very good. . .
+  . . .If you have built the project manually, very good. . .

   navigate from project root : ULTRAReplay (root) > bin > Debug > netstandard2.1 . . .